 iii) the Assessment Board was not aware of a significant factor relating to the assessment of one or more students.
 This includes mitigating circumstances that could not be presented to the Assessment Board when it made its original decision.*

 The following are not considered to be legitimate grounds for an appeal:

-*Student’s wishing to appeal using ground iii (noted above) are advised to read paragraphs 22-29 of Academic Regulations 5: Mitigating Circumstances and Student Assessment prior to submitting an appeal.
+*Student’s wishing to appeal using ground iii (noted above) are advised to also read f Academic Regulations 5: Mitigating Circumstances and Student Assessment prior to submitting an appeal.